 Also, don't forget to pack sunscreen, plenty of water and a change of clothes to freshen up if necessary.

 Electricity may or may not be provided at outdoor shows.
 Ensure your entire setup functions without electricity for those shows that do not provide access to electricity.
+Also, you may consider using lights with rechargeable batteries so you're not dependent on outside power sources and you don't have to worry about running cords all over your booth.

 Booth irregularities caused by landscape elements can be an issue at outdoor shows.
 The guidelines for dealing with booth irregularities at indoor shows also apply to outdoor shows.